permguard/permguard/site/content/docs/0.1/getting-started/zero-trust-principles.md

 ---

-With PermGuard and ZTAuth\*, authorization becomes a central part of modern security, not just an extra step.
+With Permguard and ZTAuth\*, authorization becomes a central part of modern security, not just an extra step.